VS-LIU/Bolt-Action-Army-Builder/public/data/dataGuide.md

 Although rare, you can modify existing rules for an object to use.

-As with all custom items, first reference the original id under `specialRulesIncluded` and then include the same id in a new object under `specialRulesCustom`, followed by any field you would like to change.
-Remember you don't have to copy and paste the entire entry except the `specialRuleID` and the field(s) you would like to change.
+As with all custom items, first reference the original id under `specialRulesIncluded` and then include the same id in a new object under `specialRulesCustom`, followed by the field(s) you would like to change.

 ```json
  "unitSpecialRules": {